Leiland-James Corkill case: Laura Castle jailed for murder

 At about 08:15 GMT on 6 January 2021, Castle called 999 to say Leiland-James was unconscious and breathing awkwardly after falling from the sofa.

-He died at about 15:00 GMT the following day at Alder Hey Children's Hospital in Liverpool where doctors were highly suspicious of Mrs Castle's account.
+He died the following day at Alder Hey Children's Hospital in Liverpool where doctors were highly suspicious of Mrs Castle's account.

-On the opening day of her trial, she admitted manslaughter but said she did not mean to kill him.
+On the opening day of her trial she admitted manslaughter but said she did not mean to kill him.

 She told the court she "lost her mind" as the boy was crying and she shook him to try and silence him, accidentally hitting his head against the arm of the sofa.

-Neighbours said they heard a loud thud but no baby crying with prosecutors claiming Castle "lost her temper" when Leiland-James spat out his Weetabix.
+Neighbours said they heard a thud but no baby crying with prosecutors claiming Castle "lost her temper" when Leiland-James spat out Weetabix.

-Pathologists said "severe" and "considerable" force would have been needed to cause the fatal brain injuries and believed his head had been struck against a hard surface.
+Pathologists said "severe" force would have been needed to cause the fatal brain injuries and believed his head had been struck against a hard surface.

 They said a fall from the sofa would not account for the extensive internal bleeding and likened his injuries to those suffered in a high-speed car crash.